How to request tissue

 - Phosphate buffered saline (VWR 437117K)

-All requests are subject to the administrative fee of £50, to cover the costs of logging in and reviewing the request, case retrieval, liaising with the researcher.
+All requests are subject to the administrative fee to cover the costs of logging in and reviewing the request, case retrieval and liaising with the researcher.
 The Tissue Bank or its host institution Imperial College will invoice the Requestor according to the agreed schedule.
 The Requestor will agree to pay the invoice within thirty (30) days of the invoice date.
-The tissue will be supplied after the invoice has been paid.
+The tissue will be supplied after the invoice has been paid or on presentation of a purchase order.

 All requestors must bear the cost of packaging the samples and any delivery charge incurred for the transportation of the samples to the destination research facility.
 Delivery charges levied by the courier will not be included in the invoice and need to be settled separately by the Requestors themselves.
 Packaging will be provided by the Tissue Bank for all ambient temperature shipments and included in the invoice sent to Requestors.
-For all dry ice shipments, requestors will have to provide the appropriate size container with dry ice.
+For all dry ice shipments, requestors will have a choice of providing the appropriate size container with dry ice or purchasing one from the Tissue Bank.
 For the range of available containers please see the Intelsius website.
 Tissue Bank's medical courier Citysprint can provide assistance with dry ice shipments and packaging.
-Please request a quote from the Tissue Bank.
+Please request a quote from the Tissue Bank manager.

 We use the following preservation methods for our samples: